Farzy/multilog-axfr/README.md

 In this directory create one file per zone in the following format:
 *  Each file should be named after the zone/domain.
 For example « `linux.com` »
 *  Each file contains the list of the authorized master DNS servers' IP, one per line.
-*  A special zone file named « `any` » will authorize DNS NOTIFY messages for any domaine, coming from the IPs listed in the file.
+*  A special zone file named « `any` », if it exists, will authorize DNS NOTIFY messages for any domain as long as it's coming from the IPs listed in the file.

 For example, if « `example.com` » is a domain handled by 192.168.42.42 and
 « `other.sample.com` » is handled by 192.168.69.69 and 10.10.34.84 then the